wwzhuang01/wwzhuang01.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Wenwen Zhuang.
+I'm Wenwen Zhuang, a first-year master's student at the Institute of Automation, Chinese Academy of Sciences.
+Prior to this, I received my bachelor's degree in computer science from Central South University in June 2023.
+Previously, I was a research intern at Microsoft Research Asia.
+My current research interests are in natural language processing.

 # Education
 - **Sep.
 2023 - Jun.
-2026(Expected)** M.Sc., Institute of Automation, Chinese Academy of Sciences, Beijing, China.
+2026 (Expected)** M.Sc., Institute of Automation, Chinese Academy of Sciences, Beijing, China.
 - **Sep.2019 - Jun.
 2023** B.Sc., School of Computer Science, Central South University, Hunan province, China.

 # Publications